whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 Embrace your curiosity, and open your mind to possibilities that may have seemed impossible before.
 As you free your mind from beliefs that don't work, and make space for perspectives that do, you will feel more empowered to make a difference for the people and nonhumans around you.

-To live in a healthy culture, you will need to embrace a very different way of life than your unhealthy culture trained you for.
+To live in a healthy nation, you will need to embrace a very different way of life than your unhealthy nation trained you for.
 A way of life without submissive obedience, where justice is normal and pervasive, where neighbors share generously and deeply trust each other, and the community's decisions take the Earth's needs into account.
 For a group to make this way of life real, each person will need 1) deep spiritual strength, 2) deep connections with other like-minded people, and 3) a deep connection with the Earth.**

 _Part 3_ addresses these three themes.
 This chapter uncovers how to cultivate that spiritual strength, and the next chapter shares ways to form deep connections with others and with the Earth.**